Man enters plea in fatal shooting of high school athlete - NewsBreak

 Man enters plea in fatal shooting of high school athlete

-CHARLESTON, WV (AP) — A man charged with fatally shooting a West Virginia high school athlete a month before he graduated has agreed to a plea deal in the case.
+CHARLESTON, W.Va.
+(AP) — A man charged with fatally shooting a West Virginia high school athlete a month before he graduated has agreed to a plea deal in the case.

 Dekotis Elijah Thomas, 20, entered a Kennedy plea Wednesday, which means he did not admit guilt but agreed that the state has enough evidence for a conviction, news outlets reported.